 Our Breast Care Team includes oncoplastic and reconstructive surgeons, oncologists, and cancer rehabilitation specialists.
 We take a multidisciplinary approach when developing and implementing ongoing care plans.
 Each individual treatment solution is designed to prioritize patient-centered and compassionate care.
 This includes a bi-weekly check-in with our Breast Care Team to discuss your progress.

 Our goal is to see every new patient within 24 hours, knowing you want to move quickly and efficiently to set up a diagnosis and treatment plan.

-A breast biopsy involves the removal of breast tissue and/or fluid to check for the presence of breast cancer.
+Breast biopsies involve the removal of breast tissue and/or fluid to check for the presence of breast cancer.
 There are a few different types of breast biopsy procedures.

 - Fine-needle Aspiration (FNA)

-This type of biopsy may be recommended for a fluid-filled lump in the breast that is also easily accessible.
+These breast biopsies may be recommended for a fluid-filled lump in the breast that is also easily accessible.
 Your EmergeOrtho—Triangle region doctor may utilize an ultrasound-guided biopsy for ultimate precision when extracting fluid from the cystic lump.

 - Core-needle Biopsy

 For this method, local anesthesia is used to numb the biopsy area.
 A physician uses what is referred to as a “core” (or hollow) needle to extract a tissue sample from the breast.
 In some instances, a small marker is placed in the breast tissue to mark the location of the biopsy.
 If surgery is needed, the marker works as a placeholder for the surgeon to easily locate the abnormal breast tissue.
 Ultrasound and X-Ray equipment may be utilized to help provide further accuracy during a core-needle biopsy.